Combitech/gbg-k8s-event/k8s-examples/README.md

 It is also possible to creating it via a _manifest_ file like [app-secret.yaml](./app-secret.yaml), but note that the values in this file must be Base64 encoded.

+> ⚠️ Never commit files with actual secrets in plaintext (or base64 encoded) to Git!

 ```shell
 kubectl apply -f ./app-secret.yaml
 ```